ERCubed/Socially-Restless/README.md

 ## Optional requirements

+**Observability & Error Handling — fully completed**, both requirements:

+- **Health check endpoint with detailed subsystem status.** `GET /health` (distinct from Rails' own lightweight `/up`, kept dependency-free on purpose for platform-level checks) reports on each real dependency individually — database, cache, rate limiter — with per-subsystem latency, rather than a single up/down bit.
+It distinguishes a critical dependency (the database — `503` if down) from soft ones (Redis-backed cache/rate limiting — `degraded` but still `200`, matching how the app is actually built to behave without them).
+It also reports `latest_commit` (from `GIT_COMMIT` in production, or `.git/HEAD` in dev/CI) so you can confirm which build is actually running.
+- **Graceful degradation when Redis is unavailable.** Verified end-to-end with Redis genuinely stopped (not just killed for a moment — the first attempt looked convincing but turned out to be invalid: Redis on the dev machine runs as a `brew services`-managed daemon that silently respawns within a second of being killed, so it was never actually down for that first test; caught by insisting on confirming `redis-cli ping` failed throughout, not just that the app kept responding).
+With it genuinely down for the
+  duration: `GET /api/v1/timeline` still returns real data (uncached, straight from Postgres), rate limiting fails open rather than 500ing or blocking requests, and registration/login/posts/ratings are entirely unaffected since they never depended on Redis to begin with.
+Caching and rate limiting both resume cleanly the moment Redis comes back, with no restart needed.

 ## Testing

 - `bundle exec rspec` — full suite, request specs for every endpoint plus model specs